Fire-fighting techniques have proven inadequate to stop container ship fires

 A bulk carrier had been fully loaded with grains.
 The vessel had side rolling cargo hatch covers.
 For six days, the vessel encountered heavy weather at Beaufort scale 9 which caused it to pitch and roll heavily.
 During the voyage the cargo hatch covers were washed over by seawater.

 When the vessel was at anchor and waiting for an available berth the hatch covers were opened.
-This was to ensure the vessel Continue reading “The importance of inspecting hatch covers to ensure their weathertight condition highlighted”
+This was to ensure the vessel Continue reading “Importance of inspecting hatch covers to ensure their weathertight”

 BSU report into death of a crew member who fell from a cargo hold ladder on Seoul Express